sumwale/ybox/README.md

 - simple creation of docker/podman containers hosting Linux distributions (Arch Linux for now) using `zbox-create` with interactive menus
-- special emphasis on security to lock down applications as much as possible to avoid "malicious" apps, backdoors etc from affecting your main work space, so you can play/test software/games/... to your heart's content in these containers
+- special emphasis on security to lock down applications as much as possible to avoid "malicious" apps, backdoors etc., from affecting your main work space, so you can play/test software/games/... to your heart's content in these containers
-- pre-built profiles for common uses so you can just run `zbox-create`, select profile and be done with it; or advanced users can micro-customize a profile ini file as required
+- pre-built profiles for common uses, so you can just run `zbox-create`, select profile and be done with it; or advanced users can micro-customize a profile ini file as required
 - allow for sharing root directories (like /usr, /etc) among various containers to reduce disk and memory usage (default behaviour in the shipped profiles)
-- simple specification to list configuration files that you want to share with the containers in readonly mode (e.g. the basic.ini lists .bashrc, .vimrc etc)
+- simple specification to list configuration files that you want to share with the containers in readonly mode (e.g. the basic.ini lists .bashrc, .vimrc etc.)
-- completely isolated home directories in the containers but you can still precisely control which directories to mount for sharing between the host and guests
+- completely isolated home directories in the containers, but you can still precisely control which directories to mount for sharing between the host and guests
 - a high level generic package manager `zbox-pkg` with simple install/uninstall/... commands that uses the distribution package manager for the operation, creates wrapper desktop and